Las Cruces bowling alley massacre: Investigation

 The case remains unsolved, but is still under active investigation by the Las Cruces Police Department as of 2015.

-In 2016, 26 years after the shooting, a brother of victim Steven Teran (who died in the shooting), Anthony Teran, was included in an issue of the Las Cruces Sun-News newspaper and one of his remarks was noted, "In this day and age, things like this don’t go unsolved.
+In 2016, 26 years after the shooting, a brother of victim Steven Teran (who died in the shooting), Anthony Teran, was included in an issue of the Las Cruces Sun-News newspaper.
+One of his remarks was noted, "In this day and age, things like this don’t go unsolved.
 How did we not get these guys?
 That’s the question I ask myself every day.
 Numerous people saw these gunmen, so someone out there knows something, and they need to come forward."

 Authorities are now trying to build a DNA profile from evidence found at the scene.

 In popular culture

 Movies

 A full-length documentary film called A Nightmare in Las Cruces was released on the 20th anniversary of the massacre.
 It uses actual crime scene video, pictures and interviews with family members.
 Filmmaker Charlie Minn hopes it will "move someone to come forward with fresh information and break the case."
 Since its release, more tips have been reported to the local police.